codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 toolServiceApiKey: '5eb6fbe3-8126-452c-95e9-83faa87453d4'
 ```

+> Note: Alternatively, rather than using toolServiceApiKey, you can set existingSecret to the name of an existing secret with field api-key.

 ### Tool Service TLS

 Create a Kubernetes secret to store the certificate and key file for your Tool Orchestration service.
 This section assumes that you completed the TLS Configuration section, and that you have a toolsvc-tool-orchestration.pem file and toolsvc-tool-orchestration.key file.